cesteptcbguy/easy-media-link/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Add translation loading support and make the plugin fully translation-ready.
+* Confirm compatibility with WordPress 6.9.

 = 1.0.0 =
 * Initial release: adds a Media Library link to the admin bar on the front end for users who can upload files.

 == Upgrade Notice ==

+= 1.1.0 =
+Adds translation support and confirms compatibility with WordPress 6.9.

 = 1.0.0 =
 Initial release.